-Install the latest release of R, then get the latest version of Bioconductor by starting R and entering the commands
+Once R has been installed, get the latest version of Bioconductor by starting R and entering the following commands.

 if (!require("BiocManager", quietly = TRUE))